 Benio Hanamura from Haikarasan Ga Tooru deliberately screws up with her Yamato Nadeshiko training so her arranged fiancé Shinobu Iijuin and his family will put an end to their engagement.
 It fails since Shinobu himself is a Nice Guy and keeps forgiving everything... and she ends up falling for him as well.

-Actually, a substantial portion of the movie is "Daphne" trying to do this to Osgood.
+A substantial portion of Some Like It Hot is "Daphne" trying to do this to Osgood

 "Daphne": Osgood ...
 I'm a man!